pandeyaakriti/Digital-Voting-System/README.md

 📌 Digital Voting System
-A project using Proteus for simulating a secure electronic voting system.
+A project using Logisim Evolution for simulating a secure electronic voting system.

 📖 Introduction
 This project demonstrates a Digital Voting System using Logisim Evolution.
-The system is designed to provide a secure and reliable electronic voting process using logic circuits and microcontrollers.
-It ensures that each voter can cast vote, and the results are displayed in real time.
+The system is designed to provide a secure and reliable electronic voting process using logic circuits .It ensures that each voter can cast vote, and the results are displayed in real time.

 ✨ Features
 -  Electronic Voting Process – Uses digital logic to simulate secure voting.